tiendu/tiendu.github.io/src/content/blog/2025-08-17-statistics-made-practical.md

 - a modelled trend;
 - seasonally adjusted values.

-> **Memory rule:** Every trend begins with a choice of window.
+> Every trend begins with a choice of window.
 Ask why that window was chosen.

 ---